cseanburns/electronic_resource_mgmt/src/07-electronic-access.md

 > ebooks to be available one day, but not the next (*The Complexity of ERM*
 > section, para.
 6).

-Hence, unlike a printed work that, once cataloged, may be shelved for decades or longer without major problems of access, electronic resources require constant and active attention to maintain access.
+Hence, unlike a printed work that once cataloged may be shelved for decades or longer without major problems of access, electronic resources require constant and active attention to maintain access.
 Ebooks, for example, can create metadata problems.
 Often what's important about scholarly ebooks, in particular, are the chapters they include.